david-vanderson/dvui/readme-implementation.md

   * represents the final mouse position for this frame
   * used to set cursor and sometimes hover state

 Sometimes a widget will just want to observe events but not mark them as processed.
-An example is how to differentiate ctrl-click from normal click.
+An example is how to differentiate a click while holding a non-modifier key (like "a") from normal click.
 In a low framerate situation, we can't rely on checking the current keyboard state when the click happens.
-This way the widget can watch all keyboard events and keep track of the ctrl state properly interleaved with mouse events.
+This way the widget can watch all keyboard events and keep track of the key state properly interleaved with mouse events.

 ## Min Size and Layout